ChapelR/poof/docs/README.md

 - `globals`: This option should be set to an array of strings.
 Each string represents the name of a global variable that your JavaScript has access to, such as from an external JavaScript library.
 Poof will automatically register the *documented* globals of the core Twine 2 story formats, so you only need to use this to tune the linter when using undocumented features, third-party formats, or external JavaScript (and only if the warnings about undefined variables bother you when using the linter).
 - `pdf`: This sub-object controls the various styles and features of the PDF export.
 You can change the `lineHeight` (line spacing) and set it to a number between `1` (single-spaced) and `2` (double-spaced).
 The default line height is `1.15`.
 Use the `fontSize` option to change the size of the text in the exported file (the options are `"very small"` [8pt], `"small"` [10pt], `"normal"` [12pt], `"large"` [14pt], and `"very large"` [16pt]).
 The default is `"normal"` (12pt).
 The `font` option can be used to set the font to a `"monospace"` (Consolas), `"serif"` (Georgia), or `"san-serif"` (Roboto) font.
 The default font is `"sans-serif"` (Roboto).

+> [!TIP]
-?> Writing valid JSON can be a bit tricky.
+> Writing valid JSON can be a bit tricky.
 Here's a validator to help you: https://jsonlint.com/.
 Plug your JSON in there, and the validator will tell you what, if anything, is wrong with it.

 ### Ignore Tag